frankilein/Show-Quarantine/README.md

 None of them unfortunately allows add-in execution in home window.

 Add-in not (yet) visible in OWA.
-Push & Update from ExO to Desktop client takes > 12 hours.
+Push & Update from ExO to Desktop client takes ages > 12 hours.